Crock Pots and Flip Flops

 • Mix together the cornbread muffin mix according to the package instructions in a separate bowl.

-• Add the cooked ground beef, drained pinto beans, drained corn, and the can of Rotel tomatoes and taco seasoning in the crockpot.
+• Add the cooked ground beef, drained pinto beans, drained corn, cheese, and the can of Rotel tomatoes and taco seasoning in the crockpot.

 • Pour the cornbread muffin mix on top of the beef and bean mixture in the crockpot.
 Mix it thoroughly to combine all the ingredients.